-- 1. Very addictive - 2.
-Feelings of euphoria followed by drowsiness, nausea, and vomiting - 3.
-Constricted pupils, watery eyes, and itching - 4.
-Slow and shallow breathing, clammy skin, convulsions, coma, and possible death - 5.
-Tolerance and dependence develops rapidly - 6.
-Use of contaminated syringes can result in AIDS, endocarditis, hepatitis - 7.
-Use during pregnancy can result in premature, stillborn, or addicted infants who experience severe withdrawal symptoms - 8.
-Heroin overdose causes death by respiratory failure - 9.
-Mixtures of cocaine and heroin (Speedball) have resulted in overdose deaths - 10.
-The use of heroin has increased dramatically in the United States in recent years.
-This opiate abuse is impacting people in a wider range of socioeconomic groups compared to previous decades.
-This opiate abuse is correlated with increased use and abuse of prescription opiates, such as oxycontin, and the availability of heroin at lower prices from Mexican drug cartels in many U.S. cities.
-As future healthcare providers, ATSU graduates will hopefully be involved in decreasing this problem. - 11.
-Naloxone is a mu opiate receptor antagonist that is used to treat opiate drug overdose.
-Naloxone (NARCAN®) is available over the counter for opiate drug users and associates of opiate drug users in many states.
-Narcan is typically administered in a nasal spray and is available without a prescription in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin and Washington DC.
+- 1. Very addictive. - 2.
+Feelings of euphoria followed by drowsiness, nausea, and vomiting. - 3.
+Constricted pupils, watery eyes, and itching. - 4.
+Slow and shallow breathing, clammy skin, convulsions, coma, and possible death. - 5.
+Tolerance and dependence develops rapidly. - 6.
+Use of contaminated syringes can result in AIDS, endocarditis, or hepatitis.

+7. Use during pregnancy can result in premature, stillborn, or addicted infants who experience severe withdrawal symptoms.

+- 8. Heroin overdose causes death by respiratory failure. - 9.
+Mixtures of cocaine and heroin (speedball) have resulted in overdose deaths.

+10. The use of heroin has increased dramatically in the United States in recent years.
+This opiate misuse is impacting people in a wider range of socioeconomic groups compared to previous decades.
+This opiate misuse is correlated with increased use and misuse of prescription opiates, such as oxycontin, and the availability of heroin at lower prices from Mexican drug cartels in many U.S. cities.
+As future healthcare providers, ATSU graduates will hopefully be involved in decreasing this problem.

+11. Naloxone is an opiate receptor antagonist that is used to treat opiate drug overdose.
+Naloxone (Narcan) is available over the counter for opiate drug users and associates of opiate drug users in many states.
+Narcan is typically administered in a nasal spray and is available without a prescription in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Washington DC.

-Sedative/Hypnotics (Benzodiazepines, such as Valium, Xanax, or Ambien, Sonata, Lunesta/Barbiturates, such as Seconal)
+Sedative/hypnotics (benzodiazepines, such as Valium, Xanax, or Ambien, Sonata, Lunesta/barbiturates, such as Seconal)

-- 1. Barbiturates are dangerous and are reserved mostly for anesthesia in proper medical use.
-Abuse of barbiturates, although less common now, is dangerous with a relatively high risk of overdose and death.
-Benzodiazepines are safer and are used for short term relief of anxiety and insomnia under proper medical use.
+1. Barbiturates are dangerous and are reserved mostly for anesthesia in proper medical use.
+Misuse of barbiturates, although less common now, is dangerous with a relatively high risk of overdose and death.
+Benzodiazepines are safer and are used for short-term relief of anxiety and insomnia under proper medical use.
 Benzodiazepines are schedule IV drugs.
-Although benzodiazepines are safer than barbiturates, they are still habit forming. - 2.
-Barbiturate abuse can cause loss of consciousness, coma, respiratory depression and death - 3.
-Barbiturates are especially lethal when combined with alcohol or other CNS depressants.
-Benzodiazepines, at higher doses, can cause loss of consciousness, possible coma, respiratory depression and death especially when used in combination with alcohol or other CNS depressants - 4.
-Benzodiazepines and barbiturates are controlled substances and have addictive potential - 5.
-Benzodiazepines should not be used during pregnancy, especially during the first trimester - 6.
-Benzodiazepines and benzodiazepine-like drugs are schedule IV drugs divided into two classes.
-The non-selective Benzodiazepines have both anxiolytic (decrease anxiety) effects and hypnotic (sleep-inducing) effects (valium, Xanax, etc.).
-The selective Benzodiazepine-like drugs have hypnotic (sleep-inducing) effects (Ambien, Sonata, Lunesta).
+Although benzodiazepines are safer than barbiturates, they are still habit forming.

+2. Barbiturate misuse can cause loss of consciousness, coma, respiratory depression, and death.

+3. Barbiturates are especially lethal when combined with alcohol or other CNS depressants.
+Benzodiazepines, at higher doses, can cause loss of consciousness, possible coma, respiratory depression, and death especially when used in combination with alcohol or other CNS depressants.

+4. Benzodiazepines and barbiturates are controlled substances and have addictive potential.

+5. Benzodiazepines should not be used during pregnancy, especially during the first trimester.

+6. Benzodiazepines and benzodiazepine-like drugs are schedule IV drugs divided into two classes.
+The non-selective benzodiazepines have both anxiolytic (decrease anxiety) effects and hypnotic (sleep-inducing) effects (Valium, Xanax, etc.).
+The selective benzodiazepine-like drugs have hypnotic (sleep-inducing) effects (Ambien, Sonata, Lunesta).
 Although safer and less habit forming, they still are addictive.
-Sleep walking occurs, rarely, with the selective benzodiazepine-like used for insomnia.
+Sleepwalking occurs, rarely, with the selective benzodiazepine-like used for insomnia.

-Other club drugs and drugs used in Drug Facilitated Sexual Assaults (DFSAs)
+Other club drugs and drugs used in drug-facilitated sexual assaults (DFSAs)